Graham Burke: Return to Shamrock Rovers

 It was announced on 1 August 2020 that Burke's loan had been extended until the summer of 2021.
 On 15 March 2021, Shamrock Rovers announced that Burke had signed a pre-contract with the club, with a 3 year permanent contract at the club set to begin on 30 June 2021, when his loan move from Preston North End officially ended.
-He scored a penalty against ŠK Slovan Bratislava in UEFA Champions League first qualifying round, but Rovers were eliminated 3-2 on aggregate.
+On 13 July 2021, he scored a penalty against ŠK Slovan Bratislava in UEFA Champions League first qualifying round, but Rovers were eliminated 3-2 on aggregate.
+Burke scored his 100th goal for the club against Shelbourne in April 2026.
+On 27 August 2026, he scored a late own goal in a 1–0 defeat away to KuPS in Finland that saw his side crash out of the UEFA Conference League in the Playoff Round.

 European goals

-Burke is Rovers' all-time top goalscorer in European competition.

-During the 2017–18 UEFA Europa League Burke scored three times against Stjarnan and FK Mladá Boleslav.

-In the 2020–21 UEFA Europa League he scored his 4th goal against Ilves (football).

-In a 2021–22 UEFA Champions League qualifier against ŠK Slovan Bratislava he netted his fifth goal in the Hoops.

-In a 2021–22 UEFA Europa Conference League qualifier against FC Flora he netted his sixth goal in the Hoops.

-In a 2022–23 UEFA Europa League qualifier against KF Shkupi he netted his seventh.

-In a 2023–24 UEFA Champions League qualifier against Breiðablik he netted his eighth.
+Burke is Rovers' all-time top goalscorer in European competition, and joint top scorer for a League of Ireland player.
+In the 2025–26 UEFA Conference League he scored against AEK Athens, Breiðablik and Hamrun Spartans to take his total number of European goals to 14, tying the record held by David McMillan.